pingidentity/JAMFScripts/README.md

-JamfScripts
+Corp IT
 ===========

-Some of the internal scripts Ping Identity Runs on the JSS
+This Git contains Scripts Ping Identity Uses internally, aswell as presentations done by the IT group.